awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md

 (1 row)
 ```

-In this example, the size of indexes are larger than the table\.
-This difference can cause performance issues as the indexes are bloated or unused\. which impacts the autovacuum as well as insert operations\.
+In this example, the size of indexes is larger than the table\.
+This difference can cause performance issues as the indexes are bloated or unused, which impacts the autovacuum as well as insert operations\.

 **To check for unused indexes**